Skip to content

 2 mins V7 Pro V6 Core

-All devices added to rConfig must be part of a single Category.
+All devices added to rConfig must be part of a single Command Group.
 They can only belong to one.
 You will use the concept of Command Groups for three primary reasons.

 1. Grouping devices for Scheduled Tasks